-Figure 13: Binding via scope and \triangleright : everyone_i's mom likes them_i.
+Figure 13: Binding via scope and $\triangleright$ : everyonei's mom likes themi.

 Of course, we should be sure we haven't lost anything in the bargain.
 We haven't.
-For one, η and \odot together entail G, and \triangleright generates strictly more binding configurations than Z (even so, i-within-i is ruled out, for basically the same reason as before: relational nouns lack subjects, and so there is nothing for \triangleright to target).
-Examples that may raise concerns are pied-piping with binding (cf. Figure 6) and functional readings (cf. Figure 7), since the toy 'rule' for scope does not seem to allow gaps and \triangleright to interact in the right way.
+For one, $\eta$ and $\odot$ together entail G, and $\triangleright$ generates strictly more binding configurations than G (even so, G-within-G is ruled out, for basically the same reason as before: relational nouns lack subjects, and so there is nothing for F to target).
+Examples that may raise concerns are pied-piping with binding (cf. Figure 6) and functional readings (cf. Figure 7), since the toy 'rule' for scope does not seem to allow gaps and F to interact in the right ways.
 In reality there are no problems here.
 See Appendix A for a brief discussion.